 Half an hour of Special Time, one-on-one, daily.
 This seems so simple that most

 parents under-estimate the impact.
-But I have never seen special time fail.
-It's a tangible expression of your love, your willingness to put your
+But I have never seen special time fail to strengthen the parent-child relationship, which always helps children

 Laughter also bonds you with your child, and roughhousing is usually the easiest way to get laughter going.
 Every child needs belly laughs and giggling